DANS-KNAW/dans-datastation-architecture/docs/core-services.md

 Data Stations
 -------------
 Each Data Station targets a part of the scientific research community.
 There is a Data Station for each of the following community domains:

 * [Archaeology]{:target=_blank}
 * [Social Sciences and Humanities]{:target=_blank}
 * [Life Sciences]{:target=_blank}
 * [Physical and Technical Sciences]{:target=_blank}

 The Data Stations use [Dataverse]{:target=_blank} as their repository system.
 Dataverse is an open source repository system developed by Harvard University.
+The
-The Data Stations create a long-term preservation copy of each dataset in the DANS Data Vault.
+Data Stations create a long-term preservation copy of each dataset in the DANS Data Vault.

 Other services
 --------------

 The Data Stations are trusted repositories (some are still in the process of being certified).
 They are displayed as blue slices in the diagram.
 The grey slices are **not Data Stations**, as they are not in themselves full trusted repositories.
-In the technical architecture, however, they are described as variations on the [Data Station architecture](./datastation.md), as they are built using mostly the same components.
+In the technical architecture, however, they are described as variations on the [Data Station architecture](./datastation.md), as they are built using mostly the same [components].

+[components]: ../components/

 ### DataverseNL